devholic/deferclient/README.md

 }
 ```

-### Errors - manually log
+### Errors - explicitly log
-If you want to manually log your errors use this method. deferlog.Wrap
+If you want to explicitly log your errors use this method. deferlog.Wrap
 will log the bactrace and the error and ship it up to deferpanic
 immediately.